 Marian Smith, Professor of Music, joined the University of Oregon faculty in 1988.
 She teaches undergraduates and graduate students, majors and non-majors on various aspects of music in historical context.
 She regularly teaches courses on opera, American musical theater, 19th- and 20th-century music, and the pedagogy of music history.
-Her graduate seminars have included Six Figaros, Ethnic Balanchine, Staging Verdi, Processions at the Opéra, and 19th-century Staging of Opera and Ballet, and Pedagogy: "Reacting to the Past" for music history.
+Her graduate seminars have included Six Figaros, Ethnic Balanchine, Staging Verdi, Processions at the Opéra, 19th-century Staging of Opera and Ballet, and Pedagogy: "Reacting to the Past" for music history.
 In Fall 2004 she was Benedict Distinguished Visiting Professor at Carleton College, and in 2007 she was given the Thomas F. Herman award for excellence in teaching at the University of Oregon.
 In the past two years, after the riveting experience of learning from a stellar group of graduate students in her graduate pedagogy seminar, she has adapted the teaching method known as "Reacting to the Past" for teaching both large and small classes.

-She has published two books (Ballet in Opera in the age of Giselle, Princeton University Press, 2000, and an edited volume, La Sylphide: Paris 1832 and Beyond, Dance Books, 2012) as well as articles in both music and dance journals (including the Cambridge Opera Journal, Dance Chronicle, and Dance Research) and reviews in, e.g., Slavic Review and the Journal of the American Musicological Society, and Dance Research).
-She has also contributed chapters to, e.g. The Cambridge Companion to Grand Opera, The Cambridge Companion to Ballet, Stage Music and Cultural Transfer: Paris 1830-1914 and Reading Critics Reading.
+She has published two books (Ballet in Opera in the age of Giselle, Princeton University Press, 2000, and an edited volume, La Sylphide: Paris 1832 and Beyond, Dance Books, 2012) as well as articles in both music and dance journals (including the Cambridge Opera Journal, Dance Chronicle, and Dance Research) and reviews in, e.g., Slavic Review and the Journal of the American Musicological Society.
+She has also contributed chapters to, e.g. The Cambridge Companion to Grand Opera, The Cambridge Companion to Ballet, Stage Music and Cultural Transfer: Paris 1830-1914, Reading Critics Reading, and Rethinking the Sylph.
 Her essays on opera and ballet appear in program books of the Royal Opera and Royal Ballet in London, the Paris Opéra, and the Teatro alla Scala.

 Smith has also worked with the dance reconstructionist Doug Fullington on devising two full-length historically-informed ballets: Giselle (2011; revived 2014), with artistic director Peter Boal at the Pacific Northwest Ballet in Seattle, and then Paquita with Alexei Ratmansky at the Bayerisches Staatsballett in Munich (2014-2015).
-Both productions were favorably reviewed in the New York Times.
+Both productions were favorably reviewed in the New York Times and other publications.